Texas demands quick halt to DACA

 The judge who ruled for Mr. Paxton in that case, U.S. District Judge Andrew Hanen, has been assigned to this latest go-around.

-No court has conclusively ruled on the legality of the original 2012 DACA program, though Judge Hanen’s ruling against the follow-up DAPA program relied heavily on an analysis of DACA.
+No court has conclusively ruled on the legality of the original 2012 DACA program, though Judge S. Hanen’s ruling against the follow-up DAPA program relied heavily on an analysis of DACA.

-But Mr. Paxton says the case against DACA has gotten even heavier since 2012.
+But Mr. Paxton says the case against DACA has become even stronger since 2012.
 One of those changes is that more than 1,000 people who’d been protected by DACA have since obtained citizenship.

 The attorney general said that puts the lie to Mr. Obama’s claim that DACA wasn’t granting lawful status, but rather just a discretionary stay of deportation.